frederic-perez/AmE-dictionary/data/dictionary.md

 __escalation__ _n_
 __escalator__ _n_ :two: A continuously moving stairway on an endless loop for carrying passengers up or down.
 __escapade__ _n_ :dart::three: (escapades) A usually adventurous action that runs counter to approved or conventional conduct.
-__escapism__ _n_ :two::mega: The tendency to escape from daily reality or routine by indulging in daydreaming, fantasy, or entertainment.
+__escapism__ _n_ :three::mega: The tendency to escape from daily reality or routine by indulging in daydreaming, fantasy, or entertainment.
 __eschew__ (eschewing commas) _Formal_ To deliberately avoid or keep away from something: _He had eschewed politics in favour of a life practising law._
 __eschews__ _v_
 __escrow__ _n_ :three: __1__ A deposit or fund held in trust or as a security. _An escrow account._ __2__ The state of being kept in custody or trust until a specified condition has been fulfilled. _The board holds funds in escrow._ :es: depósito, garantía